Alzymologist/Distillation/README.md

 Once you have entered the data manually or loaded the state, you can go to the "Create report" tab, choose what to include in the report, and generate the report.

 ## To do
+1. Explore if a comma can be used as a decimal separator.
+2. LGC proficiency testing reports require an alternative number of decimal points.
+Explore the difference.
+3. Change name to Alzymologist Oy laboratory.
+4. Make it possible to run the notebook on a server (using Voila or another service).
+5. Add colour measurement functions (see EBC 9.6 & 8.5)
-* Add functions for color and bitterness calculations.
+6. Add functions for bitterness calculations.
-* Check existing functions and data inside `update()` for correctness.
+7. Check existing functions and data inside `update()` for correctness.
+8. Pull most of the code from the notebook into the source folder (the notebook should be used as a frontend).